 To gain an edge in the fields and woods, all types of hunters should use detergents free of UV brighteners and perfumes.
 You may not look as sharp, but the prey won't mind.
 Many laundry detergents that are labeled as "natural" or "eco-friendly" do not contain brighteners, but some do.
 Take time to read labels.

 Or, you can purchase detergents specifically formulated for hunters or military uniforms.
 Sophisticated night vision equipment can also detect optical brighteners left by detergents leaving troops in danger.
 Country Save is a detergent approved by the military and given to troops in their go bags that will also work well for hunters.

-There are also spray-on scent eliminators for clothing, gear, and skin.
+There are also commercial spray-on scent eliminators for clothing, gear, and skin.